 Get the brand to reflect in the domain name.

-The first thing you should make sure of is that your brand is reflected in the domain name.
+First, you should ensure that your brand is reflected in the domain name.

 Also, see that the name you select is easy to spell, short, and communicates your business.